khrys63/simple-itop-ui/README.md

 Copy file on your website server.
 Modify <js/properties.js> to update your iTop webservice url (function getITopUrl).

+If you have more than one room in your data center, Modify <js/properties.js> to specify them (datacenter object).

+### Browsing & Enjoy
 A simple URL :
 ```
 https://yourdomain/simple-itop-ui/datacenter.html?id=NAME_OF_YOUR_LOCATION